 Most times when all of your information is received by the Board and they have check marked (CE courses, application, transcript, exam score, and previous license info), they automatically kick out your license to the address you provided them within a few days.

-Sometimes, if something does not look quite right (usually in a school transcript), the Board of Massage will need to review your information.
+Sometimes, if something does not look quite right with your background check or you have an international transcript, the Board of Massage will need to review your information.
 In that case, you will need to wait until the next board meeting to have the Board review your application and information.